ArielAsh1/Pandas_on_Football_Database/README.md

-# random experimenting with Pandas on football csv
+# querying a football database using Pandas